broadinstitute/cell-health/3.train/README.md

 Cell health assays represent 70 image based assays that use various dyes to capture important phenotypes in cell lines.
 These phenotypes include proportion of cells in specific cell cycle stages, the kind of apoptosis initiated, cellular proliferation rates, reactive oxygen species (ROS) present, and many more.

+The `3.train` analysis module trains all models to predict cell health readouts.
-The `3.train` analysis module stores all data, software, results, figures, interpretations, and computational infrastructure to reproduce the analysis.
+The module stores data, software, results, figures, interpretations, and computational infrastructure to reproduce the analysis.

 ## Data